Kentico/xperience-component-starter/README.md

 1. Download and install the latest [NodeJS runtime](https://nodejs.org/en/).

-1. Navigate to root of this MVC project using console and install missing npm packages:
+1. Navigate to the root of this MVC project using console and install missing npm packages:
     ```sh
     npm install
     ```